raspberrypilearning/make-crumble-robot-head/en/step_6.md

 The example here uses the Crumble 'A' terminal, but if you connected your servo to a different terminal you will need to change the `A`{:class="crumbleinputoutput"} to whatever terminal you used.

-To save batteries and in case your code is telling a servo to be in a position it doesn't want to be in, add a delay and turn the servo off.
+To save batteries, and in case your code is telling a servo to be in a position it doesn't want to be in, add a delay and turn the servo off.

 ![Servo A to 0°](images/servoAngles_servoTo0Degrees.png)

-Run you code and check what position the robot mouth is in.
+Run you code and check the position of the robot mouth.

 --- /task ---